kammitama5/kammitama5.github.io/_posts/2019-06-01-Saturday-June-1st.md

 - My coworkers resolved that they would not allow me to come back unless I had attended, since I simply could not stop talking about Hinton, and it was sort of a dream for me to be able to (especially as an aspriring researcher) see him speak.

+## Other interns
+- I met some of the summer interns!
+We had a few dinners together.
+I showed my friend in LA this photo and he said "You all look *so* happy!".
+Yes; if I could describe it all, it would be a mix of happiness and fulfillment.

 ## What's next?
 - I leave inspired.
 I'm currently working on a group project for a new idea involving Space.
 We may get to